-Changes to the Privacy Policy: As required by law, the Trust will provide its shareholders with its privacy policy on an annual basis.
-The Trust may update or revise its privacy policy and will post the revised privacy policy on its website, www.northeastinvestors.com.
+Changes to the Privacy Policy: The Trust may update or revise its privacy policy at any time.
+If the Trust updates the privacy policy, it will distribute the revised privacy policy to its shareholders and post the revision on its website, www.northeastinvestors.com.